hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 1. Load `multiqc/1.9`.
 Did you have to load any additional modules?
 1. List all the modules loaded in your environment
 1. Try running the `multiqc` command again.
 What do you get as output?
+1. Use the `which` command to find out where the `multiqc` tool is in the file system.
 1. Check the contents of the `$PATH` environment variable again.
-Any changes from before?
+Any changes compared to before?

 ***